Skip to main content

 This framework provides the symbolic and material elements from which the project draws, weaving together personal history, cultural artifacts, and shared narratives into the artistic exploration.

-Weaving patterns and the art of weaving reflect the fabric of life across human cultures throughout time and space.
+and the art of weaving reflect the fabric of life across human cultures throughout time and space.
 The loom itself can symbolize a space where polarities meet, with the intersection of the warp and weft serving as a universal metaphor for human existence.
 The vertical warp represents connections between past and future, earth and sky, body and spirit—symbolizing evolution.
 Meanwhile, the horizontal weft suggests our ties to the world around us: to others, to our communities, and to our fields of belonging, embodying the dynamics of giving and receiving in society.
 The tradition of weaving and wearing weaved cloth in West Africa is deeply rooted in the region’s culture, history, and social structures, representing identity, status, and symbolism.
 It functions both as an art form and as a medium of communication, connecting individuals with their communities, ancestors, and broader cultural heritage.

 On the other hand, the technique of wax prints originated from Indonesian batik traditions.
 Copied and industrialized by Dutch and English colonizers, these textiles were introduced to the African market in the 19th century.
 Despite their foreign origins, they became integral to African identity, replacing traditional woven cloth while retaining cultural meaning.
 The designs merged iconography from Asia, Africa, and Europe and have evolved into symbols of beauty, status, and social messaging.
 Market women, such as the Nana Benz of Togo, shaped distribution, influenced designs, and even funded independence movements, highlighting wax prints’ socio-political impact.
+African Wax prints embody an uncomfortable paradox: they form an incredibly rich and vibrant collection of designs created over more than a century, with an iconography deeply inspired by African culture, yet they have largely been manufactured outside Africa.
+They simultaneously reflect the richness of cultural hybridization, colonial exploitation and African cultural resilience.

 After Ghana’s independence, efforts to establish a local textile industry led to the creation of factories producing wax prints.
 In 1966, the Ghana Textiles Printing Company (GTP) was launched, with the government holding a majority stake.
 Around the same time, Akosombo Textiles Limited (ATL) was established, later becoming part of the Cha Textiles Group from Hong Kong.
 Despite these initiatives, the industry did not achieve full autonomy in finance, design, and economic control.
 Today, the Ghanaian textile sector confronts new significant challenges due to the massive influx of second-hand clothing from the global North and the proliferation of inexpensive Chinese imitations of wax prints and synthetic fabrics.
 These factors have severely impacted local production, leading to a decline in the domestic textile industry and threatening the preservation of indigenous crafts and economic independence.